Netflix/iep/iep-module-eureka/README.md

 Eureka gets its configuration from the Archaius 1 library.
-If you are using the standard iep components for setting up your configuration, then include `iep-module-archaius1` to configure the necessary bridge from Arachius 2 to Archaius 1:
+If you are using the standard iep components for setting up your configuration, then include `iep-module-archaius1` to configure the necessary bridge from Archaius 2 to Archaius 1:

 ```
 compile "com.netflix.iep:iep-module-archaius1:${version_iep}"